Yashwanthv-023/Delta_Demo/README.md

-  This is a project2 readme file
+  This is a project2 readme file to push to github